facebookexperimental/Recoil/docs/docs/basic-tutorial/selectors.md

 title: Selectors
 ---

 A **selector** represents a piece of **derived state**.
-You can think of derived state as the output of passing state to a pure function that modifies the given state in some way.
+You can think of the derived state as the output of passing state to a pure function that modifies the given state in some way.

-Derived state is a powerful concept because it lets us build dynamic data that depends on other data.
+The derived state is a powerful concept because it lets us build dynamic data that depends on other data.
 In the context of our todo list application, the following are considered derived state:

 - **Filtered todo list**: derived from the complete todo list by creating a new list that has certain items filtered out based on some criteria (such as filtering out items that are already completed).
 - **Todo list statistics**: derived from the complete todo list by calculating useful attributes of the list, such as the total number of items in the list, the number of completed items, and the percentage of items that are completed.